OpenConextApps/OpenConextApps-rave-template/README.md

 * mail-1.4.4.jar
 * mysql-connector-java-5.1.20-bin.jar

-You can find these files on the internet.
-Because of GPL we can not package them for you.
+The MySQL jar is available under GPL, which is incompatible with our Apache License.
+Therefore you need to install it by hand.
+You can find these files on the locations mentioned below.

 ```bash
 cd /opt/tomcat/shared/lib